opencadc/canfar-portal/docs/storage_en.md

 #### Insecure but slight less complicated

 Use the cadc-get-cert script at the start of every job.
-To avoid cadc-get-cert from asking for your CANFAR username/password, add a `$HOME/.netrc` file containing these lines:
+To avoid cadc-get-cert from asking for your CADC username/password, add a `$HOME/.netrc` file containing these lines:

 <div class="shell">
 {% highlight bash %}